japila-books/apache-spark-internals/docs/memory/MemoryManager.md

 storageMemoryUsed is used when:

-* MemoryStore is requested for xref:storage:MemoryStore.adoc#memoryUsed[memoryUsed]
+* MemoryStore is requested for storage:MemoryStore.md#memoryUsed[memoryUsed]

-* TaskMemoryManager is requested to xref:memory:TaskMemoryManager.adoc#showMemoryUsage[showMemoryUsage]
+* TaskMemoryManager is requested to memory:TaskMemoryManager.md#showMemoryUsage[showMemoryUsage]

 == [[releaseStorageMemory]] releaseStorageMemory Method